wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/2-prerequisites.md

-In Module 1, we introduced tenant and environment scopes when it comes to creating Data Loss Prevention (DLP) policies.
+In the introduction module of this learning path, we introduced tenant and environment scopes when it comes to creating Data Loss Prevention (DLP) policies.
 DLP prerequisites follow a similar pattern, depending upon whether you are trying to set an environment or tenant scoped DLP policy.

 To establish an environment-wide DLP policy, the person creating the DLP policy must be either an environment or tenant admin.